 Aside from a writer's hesitancy to show a beloved character using drugs, many viewers are surprised Media Watchdogs

 depiction of drugs (even if they were negative) for many years.
-Lately it's been reduced to "heavily sanctioned" at best, creation the unfortunate irony that incorrect portrayal of the effect of drugs has made audiences more liable to dismiss the true effects of drugs as propoganda.
+Lately it's been reduced to "heavily sanctioned" at best, creating the unfortunate irony that incorrect portrayal of the effect of drugs has made audiences more liable to dismiss the true effects of drugs as propaganda.

 In Real Life

 , these are known as "designer drugs", for people who want to get high without using technically illegal street drugs.

 .
 Not to be confused (usually) with Psycho Serum